-Bee hives for book scorpions
+Building bee hives for the integration of book scorpions

-I have already devised and built many different hives for the integration of book scorpions.
+I have already devised and built quite a few different hives for the integration of book scorpions.
 Some of them are still in operation.
 However, I still don’t want to recommend any special conversion measures.
 I still advise all interested beekeepers to be patient.
 There are easier to implement changes to promote the health of honey bees.
 For example with the admission of the natural selection and with the equipment of the hives with a reasonable thermal insulation (see also hive building).

 Do book scorpions consume the little hive beetle?